 Every commercial organisation that ‘carries on a business’ in the UK with a total annual turnover of £36 million or more will be required to produce a slavery and human trafficking statement for each financial year of that organisation.

-The organisation can be in any sector, but must supply goods or services, and must carry on a business or part of a business in the UK (it does not matter where they are incorporated).
+The organisation can be in any sector, but must supply goods or services, and must carry on a business or part of a business in the UK (it doesn’t matter where they’re incorporated).

 “There are many ways in which a body corporate or a partnership in the UK can pursue business objectives.
 The Government expects that whether such a body or partnership can be said to be carrying on a business will be answered by applying a common sense approach.
 So long as the organisation in question is incorporated (by whatever means) or is a partnership, it does not matter if it pursues primarily charitable or education aims or purely public functions.
 The organisation will be caught if it engages in commercial activities and has a total turnover of £36 million – irrespective of the purpose for which profits are made.”

 The government goes on to say: